Inspect are the building inspection specialists.

 Call us today.

 What is Inspect Safe Rental Inspections and why should I get one?

-An Inspect Safe rental inspection service is carried out by a licensed builder for the landlord or property manager is to assess if a property meets current legislation with the safety and compliance prior to or post rental.
+An Inspect Safe rental inspection is carried out by a licensed builder for the landlord or property manager to assess if the property meets current legislation, This includes an on site inspection, Verbal and photographic report.

 New changes to the Rental Tenancies Act